 - Check if there are any sale of fixed asset, if yes,have you given right effect of the same in your books of accounts

 - In case of intangible assets, check whether valuation of these assets as on date is correct or not

-- Miscellaneous accounts – Do you have any uncategorized or miscellaneous accounts.
-Check whether these need to be categorised onto a new account head or it can be merged with existing accounts head.
+- Miscellaneous accounts – Do you have any un-categorized or miscellaneous accounts.
+Check whether these need to be categorized onto a new account head or it can be merged with existing accounts head.